 Jane Fonda had purchased the film rights to the source material, a 1979 play by Ernest Thompson, specifically to work with her father, Henry, on it.
 The story reflected their own difficult relationship.
 Location filming on Squam Lake in New Hampshire occurred through summer/fall of 1980, and On Golden Pond received its “award contender” limited release in December of 1981.
 It went wide the following February, and showed up as HBO’s main feature for December of 1982, gracing the cover of the channel’s monthly viewing guide.
 (So primitive was the era, the guide wasn’t even mailed to you.
 You had to pick it up at the local office of your cable provider.)
 According to the Guide Archive website, HBO showed On Golden Pond on December 12, 16, 20, 22, 25, 29, and 31, before putting it out to pasture to make room for January 1983’s viewing choices.
 Despite its summer setting, it felt like a Christmas movie due to the month in which I first saw it, and I’ll bet I caught each airing that December.

 What kept me coming back?
 I fell in love with the constant stream of hilarious remarks from its main character.
 As a child, I saw it as more of a comedy (with a few heavy moments), and didn’t pick up on the deeper implications of the story or how the character used humor as a barrier.
 And I wasn’t entirely wrong about the material’s comedic bones.
-The film’s director, Mark Rydell, has stated that the original play did have a lighter comedic touch, and he made the artistic choice to play up the material’s more dramatic and sentimental aspects.
+The film’s director, Mark Rydell, has stated that the original play did have a lighter comic touch, and he made the artistic choice to play up the material’s more dramatic and sentimental aspects for the cinematic adaptation.

 So On Golden Pond and I parted ways, and it had been well over thirty years since I’d watched it when it popped up as a streaming option on Netflix a couple of years ago (don’t bother to look, it’s gone now.)
 Fittingly, I re-watched it around the holidays (as I was taking down our Christmas tree), and every line was instantly familiar to me.
 The images I was glancing at on my laptop as I disentangled strands of tree lights had last passed before my eyes on our big cabinet TV in my childhood family room, in the glow of another, long-gone Christmas tree.
 Besides the nostalgia pangs, as an adult I felt the tension and melancholy in the story much more forcefully.